Javits Center: 2016–2021 expansion

 In January 2016, Governor Cuomo announced that Javits Center would be expanded to 3,300,000 ft2 at a cost of US$1.5 billion.
 Javits North, a "semi-permanent structure" at the north end, would be demolished and replaced by a new glass building with "meeting rooms, new exhibition halls and outdoor space".
 1,200,000 ft2, including about 100,000 ft2 of exhibition space, would be added.
-The consortium chosen is made up of project manager Lend Lease Group and Turner Construction Company, a subsidiary of Hochtief which is controlled by Spanish company ACS Group.
+The consortium chosen was of project manager Lendlease and Turner Construction.
 The expansion was intended to make Javits Center a more competitive location for conventions and events compared to other cities' convention centers.
 There were also no hotels near Javits Center, which led some convention planners to decide against holding their events there.
 A groundbreaking ceremony was held in March 2017.
 Initially, the expansion was scheduled to be completed in March 2021.

 In March 2020, amid the COVID-19 pandemic in New York City, the Javits Center was adapted for use as a temporary 2,000-bed alternate care site to treat COVID-19 patients, though the number of beds was later expanded to 2,910.
 The field hospital was ultimately little-used.
 A total of slightly under 1,100 COVID-19 patients were treated at the Javits Center.
 The field hospital, administered by FEMA, closed in May 2020 after one surge of New York City cases passed; the few dozen patients remaining were transferred to other hospitals in the city.
 The facilities were not completely dismantled, in case they were needed for a subsequent wave.
+In October 2020, Linda Diaz and her band became the first musicians to perform atop the Javits Center, which they used for an NPR Tiny Desk Concert; the band could not access the NPR studio in Washington, D.C., due to risk of transmission of COVID-19.
 In 2021, the Javits Center was used as a COVID-19 mass vaccination site; on three consecutive days in March 2021, the location set a national record for number of vaccinations administered in a single day (reaching up to 14,000 people).

 The COVID-19 pandemic had started just as the Javits Center expansion was being completed.
 All of the large conventions scheduled to take place between March 2020 and mid-2021 were canceled or postponed because of Javits Center's use as a field hospital and then a vaccination site.
 The pandemic resulted in a loss of about $200 million in expected profits.
 Even so, the Javits Center expansion was only delayed by two months.
 Construction of the expansion was completed within budget on May 11, 2021.
 Plans were made to construct 3,000 solar panels on the new and existing roofs of the building as well.